mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Hub (now called Kaggushus) in the Massilia sector.
 When announcing this to the empire in a speech in
-High Vilani, Hiroshi introduced himself and his people for the first time as the ‘Solomani’.
-After 200 years of expansion, the invaders were no longer strictly ‘Terran’ anymore.
+High Vilani, Hiroshi introduced himself and his people for the first time as the 'Solomani'.
+After 200 years of expansion, the invaders were no longer strictly 'Terran' anymore.
 Generations had been born on conquered and colonized worlds.
 Many were newly made clones or the descendants of clones who had been mass